10 Free Garageband Alternatives For Windows (2023)

 As we already established, there is no version of GarageBand for Windows.
-If anybody tries to sell you GarageBand for Windows, it’s not a safe version, and you shouldn’t rely on it or that person.
+If anybody tries to sell you GarageBand for Windows or a link to download GarageBand, it’s not a safe version, and you shouldn’t rely on it or that person.

 Why Shouldn’t You Use VM Workarounds to Install GarageBand for Windows?

-Using a virtual machine on Windows to run GarageBand is not ideal.
+Using a virtual machine or an emulator on Windows (like the VMWare workstation 10) to run GarageBand is not ideal.
 Audio drivers may not work as well, and CPU performance may be much lower.
 Music production can take a lot of processing power.
 You should be running a DAW that works with your native system instead of using a VM.

 Will Apple Ever Release a Version of GarageBand for Windows?

 Never say never, but since their foundation, Apple and Microsoft have been in a very open war with one another, and it hasn’t changed since.
-Given that information, it’s not likely that Apple will ever release a version of GarageBand for Windows, but that can always change at some time in the future.
+Given that information, it’s not likely that Apple will ever release a version of GarageBand for Windows, but that can always change.
 However, for now, no such plans have even been mentioned.

-Another reason why this is unlikely to happen is because Apple doesn’t really need to compete with the dozens of DAW makers currently fighting over the Windows market.
+Another reason why this is unlikely to happen is that Apple doesn’t need to compete with the dozens of DAW makers currently fighting over the Windows market.
 This way, Apple has more or less its own backyard and a much easier job at hand.

 Is Logic Pro Available for Windows?

 Logic Pro is the “older brother” of GarageBand.
-Since it’s made by Apple, it’s not available for Windows, and everything we said applies as for GarageBand.
+Since it’s made by Apple, it’s not available for Windows, and everything we said applies to GarageBand.